sagemath/trac_to_gh/Issue 9989.md

 # Issue 9989: Pari fails to build on AIX - using wrong extension for libraries.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9990

 Original creator: drkirkby